-Join the CLC: Quebec's Community School Network Facebook page.
-And here is the most recent CDA contact list.
+Join the CLC: Quebec's Community School Network Facebook page to stay in touch with the network updates.

 Other CDAs in the network are a valuable resource to you.
 Don't know who you need to talk to?
 You can ask the PRT to direct you to someone.